Divorce Law in New Mexico

 Child Support

-New Mexico updated its child support laws in 2021 to be in compliance with federal standards.
-Under New Mexico law, child support payments are calculated using a formula.
-This formula takes into consideration the combined income of both parents and the non-custodial parent’s ability to pay.
-Failure to pay the required child support can result in fines, wage garnishment, and reports to the credit bureaus.
-In addition, you can lose your driver’s license or even be jailed for contempt of court.
+New Mexico updated its child support laws in 2021 to comply with federal rules.
+Support is calculated using a formula that considers both parents’ combined income and the ability of the non-custodial parent to pay.
+Failing to pay court-ordered support can result in wage garnishment, fines, credit bureau reporting, and license suspension.
+In serious cases, a parent may be jailed for contempt of court.

 Alimony